Arlula/nodejs-core-sdk/CONTRIBUTING.md

  - `resource_file2` is a path to download `resource_id` to, when testing download to a file reference

 Optionally, if operating behind a proxy, the `host`, and `timeout` options can be provided to set an aliased host/basepath for testing, or extend the default timeout to account for the proxy's round trip.

+## Merging

+When opening a pull request to contribute an automated test will occur through github actions.

+Pull Requests must pass testing before being merged.

+## Releasing

+releases occur through the github releases mechanism.

+The new release commit should be tagged using semver `v<mv>.<sv>.<pv>` and pushed.
+a release should then be created, after which CI/CD will run tests and release to npm.